jhthorsen/json-validator/swagger2.markdown

 ???

 This question comes up quite often after telling people about Swagger:
-“but…why??”
-The people asking this often come from the same background as myself, where you both write the producer (backend web server) and consumer (javascript, …) code.
+“but...why??”
+The people asking this often come from the same background as myself, where you both write the producer (backend web server) and consumer (javascript, ...) code.
 When you’re in complete control of both sides you don’t really need to write any formal specification or document your API, since you already know how it works.
-This can be very true - at least if you make sure you have tests of all your endpoints.
+This statement can be very true - at least if you make sure you have written tests of all your endpoints.

 Personally I’m a huge fan of documenting as well as testing.
-I often say that if you can’t document (describe) the API/method/whatever, something is wrong and you should reconsider what you’re coding.
-Documenting an API on the other hand is awful IMO, especially during rapid prototyping/developing where it’s hard to keep the code and documentation up to date.
+I often say that if you can’t document (describe) the API/method/whatever, then you should consider throwing the method away and start over with something you _can_ describe.

+Documenting an API used to be very troubling for me.
+The reason for that is that there are so many details too keep in sync in multiple places: You need to _remember_ to update the documentation every time you make a change in the code.

 So how does swagger fix this?
 Since the input/ouput Perl code is generated from the swagger document, you know that the backend is always running code accordingly to the specification.
-Also, since the documentation you generate is not hand written, but generated from the same swagger document you can know that the code the server is running is in sync with the documentation.
+Also, since the documentation you generate is not hand written, but generated from the same swagger document you can know that the server is running the code which is in sync with the documentation.

-When “generated code” is mentioned, it’s not just the routing, but also input and output validation.
-This means that when any data has made it through to your controller action, you know that the data is valid.
-On the other side, the consumer (let’s say a javascript that cares about the difference between an integer and string) will know that it has received the correct data, since invalid output will result in a 500.

-So… If you don’t care about documenation or collaberation with others, then I’m not sure if I would care much about swagger either.

-Note that the swagger spec is not just for the server, but can also be used to generate javascript and perl client side code.
+The last thing I like is that you can hand the spec over to someone building a client for iOS, Android or JavaScript and they can auto generate code, just like you do in Perl.
+So sharing the spec is a good idea, since you then know that the clients run the same code as the server do.

 ---
 class: middle